FEBRUARY 8-9, 2025 marked the KICK-OFF for the celebration of the 350th Anniversary of the Church in Dorchester Parish: 1675-2025

 –The new NPS “Star-Spangled Banner National Historic Trail” mobile visitor center onsite

-This service will feature Holy Communion from the 1662 Book of Common Prayer of the Church of England, the liturgy in use when our “Venerable Pile of Bricks” first began holding services for the early settlers of Dorchester County in the 17th century.
+The first of three HISTORIC ANGLICAN SERVICES was held on Sunday, February 9 at 11:00 am, featuring Holy Communion from the 1662 Book of Common Prayer of the Church of England, the liturgy in use when our “Venerable Pile of Bricks” first began holding services for the early settlers of Dorchester County in the 17th century.

 Vestments and furnishings will be arranged in keeping with the period.
-Father Dan will use his time in the pulpit to explain the changes that the Anglican/Episcopal tradition has seen since Old Trinity’s construction ca. 1675.
+Once again, Father Dan will use his time in the pulpit to explain the changes that the Anglican/Episcopal tradition has seen since Old Trinity’s construction ca. 1675.